maliya241/yumeis-recipe-collection/README.md

 # YuMei's Recipe Collection

 ## Introduction
-This website contains a collection of recipes.
+This project was created to contain my recipe collection.

-## Techonologies
+## Technologies
 This project is created with:
 * HTML
 * CSS